Punk subculture: Film

 Many punk-themed films have been made.
 The No Wave Cinema and Remodernist film movements owe much to punk aesthetics.
 Several famous punk bands have participated in movies, such as the Ramones in Rock 'n' Roll High School, the Sex Pistols in The Great Rock 'n' Roll Swindle, and Social Distortion in Another State of Mind.
 Derek Jarman and Don Letts are notable punk filmmakers.
 Penelope Spheeris' first instalment of the documentary trilogy "The Decline of Western Civilization" (1981) focuses on the early Los Angeles punk scene through interviews and early concert footage from bands including Black Flag, Circle Jerks, Germs, and Fear.
 The Decline of Western Civilization III" explores the gutter punk lifestyle in the 1990s.
 Loren Cass is another example of the punk subculture represented in film.

 The Japanese cyberpunk movement has roots in the J-rock subculture that arose in the 1970s.
 The filmmaker Sogo Ishii introduced this subculture to Japanese cinema with his punk films Panic High School (1978) and Crazy Thunder Road (1980), which portrayed the rebellion and anarchy associated with punk, and went on to become highly influential in underground film circles.
 Crazy Thunder Road in particular was an influential biker film, with a punk biker gang aesthetic that paved the way for Katsuhiro Otomo's manga and anime franchise Akira (1982 debut).
 Ishii's next film was the frenetic Shuffle (1981), an unofficial short film adaptation of a manga comic strip by Otomo.

 The documentary film Afro-Punk covers the black experience in the punk DIY scene.

 Perspectives on drugs and alcohol

 Inhalable solvents

 The "cheap high" of glue sniffing was adopted by punks, encouraged by the disgusted and shocked reactions they received from society.
 Model aeroplane glue and contact cement were among the numerous solvents and inhalants used by punks to achieve euphoria and intoxication.
 Glue was typically inhaled by placing a quantity in a plastic bag and "huffing" (inhaling) the vapour.
 Liquid solvents were typically inhaled by soaking a rag with the solvent and inhaling the vapour.
 While users inhale solvents for the intoxicating effects, the practice can be harmful or fatal.

-The practice is referenced by the Ramones in their 1976 song, "Now I Wanna Sniff Some Glue".
+The Ramones sing about the practice in their 1976 song, "Now I Wanna Sniff Some Glue".